pendragons-code/Dotties/README.md

 Yes this now includes the stuff to my nvim config.

+# nvim
+The config I have utilizes [vim-plug](https://github.com/junegunn/vim-plug)
+open nvim and install the plugs exit nvim and enter to the plugged directory and run 'yarn install --frozen-lockfile'

 # What this?:
 This repository holds the dotfiles I used in order to make some of the rice I featured on my [instagram](https://instagram.com/pendragonscode).